tucsonmesh/tucsonmesh-docs/docs/guides/updating-docs/adding-docs.md

 This is a guide for adding a page to the documentation site.

-This guide shows how to use GitHub's web-based editor because it's easy to reach it from the documentation site and does not require installing any software.
+This guide shows how to use GitHub's web-based editor because its interface should be familiar to anyone who's used a web form and using it does not require installing any software.

 ## For close collaborators